fadend/wiki_to_sqlite3/README.md

 index by title is taking around 9 minutes.

 Let's instead for now look at data formats/DBs more specialized for this task -- fast lookup by string index.

+# Requirements

+This project uses Bazel for builds: https://bazel.build/.